apollographql/apollo-kotlin/design-docs/Typename.md

 }
 ```

-By construction, only fields of interface type can be polymorphic.
+By construction, only fields of interface/union type can be polymorphic.
 That doesn't mean all of them are polymorphic.
 Some can be monomorphic.

-Because fragments can be executed

 # Implementation notes